2730 Pacific Blvd SE

 Albany, OR 97321

-Our goal is to provide quality county-wide public health services.
-Public health is PREVENTION for a better life, PROMOTION for your health, and PROTECTION for you, your family, and your community.
+Our goal is to provide quality conty-wide health services.
+Public health is Prevention for a better live, promotion for your health, and protection for your family, and your community.

 Linn County Public Health conducted a community health assessment in the spring of 2012.
 The Community Health Assessment (CHA) is an inclusive look at the health of Linn County.
 The CHA is comprised of four individual sections: Community Health Status Report, Local Public Health System Assessment, Key Informant interviews and The Quality of Life Survey.
 The information collected in this Assessment is the evidence used to support priority areas included in Linn County's Community Health Improvement Plan (CHIP).